anurag1603/loginLogout/README.md

 # IonProject

 This project was generated with [Angular CLI] (https://github.com/angular/angular-cli) version 1.7.1.

+The project is added in https://github.com/anurag1603/loginLogout  , clone the repository , npm install , after which ng serve , will work

 ## Development server